ANNarchy/ANNarchy/docs/manual/Connector.rst

     probabilistic_pattern(pre, post, <other arguments>)

-As an example, we will recreate the probabilistic connector method, building synapses with a given probability.
+As an example, we will recreate the fixed_probability connector method, building synapses with a given probability.
 For this new pattern we need a weight value (common for all synapses) and a probability value as additional arguments.
+We consider delays to be 0 for all synapses.

 .. code-block:: python